furynet/gridiron/docs/daemon/intro.md

 ## Home Directory

-The home directory is the working directory of the iris node.
+The home directory is the working directory of the grid node.
 The home directory contains all the configuration information and all the data that the node runs.

-In the `iris` command, you can specify the home directory of the node by using flag `--home`.
+In the `grid` command, you can specify the home directory of the node by using flag `--home`.
 If you run multiple nodes on the same machine, you need to specify different home directories for them.
-If the `--home` flag is not specified in the iris command, the default value `$HOME/.iris` is used as the home directory.
+If the `--home` flag is not specified in the grid command, the default value `$HOME/.grid` is used as the home directory.

-The `iris init` command is responsible for initializing the specified `--home` directory and creating the default configuration files.
-Except the `iris init` command, the home directory used by any other `iris` sub commands must be initialized, otherwise an error will be reported.
+The `grid init` command is responsible for initializing the specified `--home` directory and creating the default configuration files.
+Except the `grid init` command, the home directory used by any other `grid` sub commands must be initialized, otherwise an error will be reported.

-The data of the IRIShub node is stored in the `data` directory of the home, including blockchain data, application layer data, and index data.
+The data of the GRIDhub node is stored in the `data` directory of the home, including blockchain data, application layer data, and index data.

 All configuration files are stored in the `<home-dir>/config` directory: